 Yes.
-Formal meetings will be documented in the Student Log but you should keep a summary of what has been agreed at all your other meetings.
-It is recommended that students send a summary e-mail to their supervisor(s) after each meeting.
+Formal, compulsory meetings will be documented in PgR Manager but you should keep a summary of what has been agreed at all your other meetings.
+It is recommended that records of any supervisory meeting are also kept in PgR Manager.